danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-02-20-eurovelo-macedonia.md

 We didn’t have far to go until the nearest town, Bitola.
 The roads were immaculate leading away from the border crossing; Max getting more than a little over-excited about how they managed the road, and the quality of the tarmac.
 It slowly transitioned form rural to urban as a railway formed to the right of the road, set back behind a row of buildings; much like Greece many of the buildings were half complete.
 Some looked like houses and were being used to store hay, while others were being used to store cars, tools, and building materials.
 A few went as far as having a roof, and even fewer went as far as being complete with doors and windows.
 As we approached the town the ratio of incomplete to complete leaned further towards the latter and the traffic levels continued to build up.

 Eventually we found ourselves in the centre of town using a mixture of my GPS and guesswork for navigation, finding a cash machine so we could get some local currency.
-Soon we were both holding 3000 Denar — approximately equivalent to £15.
+Soon we were both holding 3000 Denar each — approximately equivalent to £15.

 Throughout the trip we were using [Galileo](https://itunes.apple.com/gb/app/galileo-offline-maps-pro/id891362701?mt=8&at=1001lte3 "Galileo Offline Vector Mapping for iOS and Android"), an offline vector mapping app for iPhone, to find what we needed in cities.
 At this point we made use of this again to locate the restaurant district, and a place that looked reasonable from the outside that had somewhere we could sit next to the bikes.
 We were both preparing to pick something completely at random from the menu when the waiter came out, handed us two english menus, and asked what we wanted to drink in perfect english.